quartz510/40-avocados/README.md

 as announced on [Hackaday](https://hackaday.com/2018/10/30/apple-introduces-what-weve-all-been-waiting-for/).

 ## What can I get for $40.00?
-What other N things could you get, instead of a T-shirt?
+What other things could you get, instead of a T-shirt?
 [Open a pull request](https://www.github.com/vsoch/40-avocados/pulls) to add an image to the list by just adding an entry to the [things.yml](things.yml) file.
 What does this mean?
 Here is an example:

 ```yaml